 - Transformational cupping

 Hijama is the Arabic name commonly used for wet cupping.
-Wet cupping involves drawing blood through the damaged skin in addition to creating a vacuum on the patient’s skin.
-Hijama has many more dangers than dry-cupping as there is a greater chance of infection due to the collection of blood.
+Wet-cupping involves drawing blood through the damaged skin in addition to creating a vacuum on the patient's skin.
+Hijama has many more dangers than dry-cupping as the risk of infection due to the drawing of blood is higher.

-The purpose of Hijama is to remove the infected blood and, through certain nutrients, allow the body to produce “clean” blood again.
+The purpose of Hijama is to remove the infected blood and, by allowing certain nutrients to be produced again by the body, 'clean' blood.

 What is dry-cupping?

-Dry-cupping is a traditional form of cupping and what you probably think of when you hear the word “cupping.
+Dry-cupping is a traditional form of cupping and what you probably think of when you hear the word 'cupping'.
 This also involves creating a vacuum on the skin and then two techniques can be used.
-The cups remain in a specific spot for a period of 15-30 minutes.
-Or cupping massage is used where cups are moved over the body to stimulate blood circulation.
+The cups are left on a specific spot for a period of 15-30 minutes.
+Or a cupping massage is applied where the cups are moved over the body to stimulate blood circulation.

 This form of cupping is also called dry-cupping because there is no blood involved.